ElMilos/GeoGuesser-Biai/README.md

-# 🌍 GeoGuesser BIAI – Biologically Inspired AI for Geolocation
+# 🌍Guessing geographical location based on landscape image – Biologically Inspired AI for Geolocation

 A deep learning project that aims to **predict the country of origin of a landscape photo** using image recognition techniques inspired by biological systems.